 - fruit nectar.

-Here is an infographic by Oxfam explaining the social and environmental implication of sugar.
+Here is an infographic by Oxfam explaining the social and environmental implications of sugar.

-The bottom line is that our bodies do not need added sugars to function properly and it simply adds calories with absolutely no nutrients.
+The bottom line is that our bodies do not need added sugars to function properly, and it simply adds calories with absolutely no nutrients.
 According to research, one teaspoon of sugar can shut down a person’s immune system for up to 5 hours.
-Sugar is also highly addictive and there are numerous studies that show that it might even be more addictive than certain drugs like cocaine and heroine.
-It may seem like our children rarely listens to us but the truth is that they are constantly watching us and learning from us so it’s very important to set a good example and stay consistent.
+Sugar is also highly addictive, and there are numerous studies that show that it might even be more addictive than certain drugs like cocaine and heroin.
+It may seem like our children rarely listens to us but the truth is that they are constantly watching us, and learning from us, so it’s very important to set a good example and stay consistent.
 So how can we maintain a healthy diet?
-It’s simple, we change out taste buds!
+It’s simple; we change out taste buds!
 Here is Michael Greger, M.D. explaining how we can do that.